Azure/communication-ui-library/packages/communication-ui/review/communication-ui.api.md

 import { CallingApplication } from '@azure/communication-common';
 import { CallState } from '@azure/communication-calling';
 import { ChatClient } from '@azure/communication-chat';
-import { ChatClientState } from '@azure/acs-chat-declarative';
 import { ChatMessage as ChatMessage_2 } from '@azure/communication-chat';
+import { ChatMessageReadReceipt } from '@azure/communication-chat';
-import { ChatMessageReceivedEvent } from '@azure/communication-signaling';
+import { ChatMessageReceivedEvent } from '@azure/communication-signaling-2';
+import { ChatParticipant as ChatParticipant_2 } from '@azure/communication-chat';
 import { ChatThread } from '@azure/communication-chat';
 import { ChatThreadClient } from '@azure/communication-chat';
 import { CommunicationUser } from '@azure/communication-signaling';